nshkrdotcom/perimeter/docs/type_contract_best_practices.md

 ## Overview

 This guide establishes best practices for defining and using type contracts in Elixir, focusing on avoiding common antipatterns while maintaining code clarity and performance.
-These practices build upon the "Defensive Boundary / Offensive Interior" pattern to create maintainable, type-safe systems.
+These practices build upon the "Defensive Perimeter / Offensive Interior" pattern to create maintainable, type-safe systems.

 ## Contract Definition Best Practices